Maintenant en lecture: Maple Syrup and Pecan Tartlets: A Delicious and Easy Recipe

 • 1 tsp (5 ml) pure vanilla extract

-• 1 pinch (0.5 g) kosher salt
+• 1 pinch (0.5 g) of kosher salt

 • 1 tbsp (8 g) all-purpose flour

-• 1 1/2 cups (150 g) pecans, coarsely chopped
+• 1 1/2 cups (150 g) of pecans, roughly chopped

 • Material :

-• Standard muffin pan (12 cavities)
+• Standard muffin tin (12 cavities)

 • 4-inch (10 cm) round cookie cutter or glass